guilhermegscastro/WALMART-DebtModeling/README.md

 <h1>Debt Modeling Project for Walmart</h1>

 <h2>Project Overview</h2>
 This project provides an in-depth analysis of Walmart's debt and financial risk over the years 2021 to 2028.
-It includes detailed cash flow projections, a financial dashboard, Covenant Analysis and a comprehensive risk rating model.
+It includes detailed cash flow projections, a financial dashboard, covenant analysis and a comprehensive risk rating model.
 The primary goal of this project is to assess Walmart's financial health and debt management strategy using various financial metrics and assumptions.
 <br />

 <h2>Key Components</h2>